Unboxed-Software/solana-course/content/token22-metadata.md

 - If neither a file path nor a private key is provided, it generates a new key pair.
 - It writes the private key to a `.env` file for future use.
 - It requests and confirms an airdrop for the account associated with the newly generated key pair.
 - Lastly it returns a promise that resolves to the initialized Solana key pair.
-This key pair can then be used for signing transactions and interacting with the Solana blockchain in the context of the Token22 program.
+This key pair can then be used for signing transactions and interacting with the Solana blockchain.

 ## 2. First Piece, Uploading the off-chain metadata

 In order to upload our off-chain metadata, we need to first prepare an image that will represent our NFT.
 Add the image you want inside the `src` folder, let's call it `NFT.png`, or you can name it whatever you prefer.
 After that, take a look inside `src/index.ts`.
-You will find a very simple start code:
+You will find a very simple starter code:

 ```ts
 import { clusterApiUrl, Connection } from '@solana/web3.js';